Clemapfel/mousetrap/docs/01_installation.md

 make
 ```

-This will deposit an executable with the name of the cmake variable `TARGET_NAME`.
-Assuming that name is `example_target`.
-We can now run that executable:
+This will deposit an executable with the name of the CMake variable `TARGET_NAME`.
+Assuming that name is still `example_target`, we can now run that executable:

 ```shell
 ./example_target